 I remember that many Parliamentarians do not now earn more than twenty pounds a month.
 This is true because after this horrible firm, U.D.C., has deducted all kinds of interest, and all kinds of assumed depreciation on their money, we are left with practically nothing.
 I know some Parliamentarians who, because they took just a little bit of salary advance, for the last four months have not got any penny in their accounts.
-This is horrible indeed.
-Why should the Members of Parliament be belittled by the Government?
+This is horrible Why should the Members of Parliament be belittled by the Government?
 If there is no money to give Parliamentarians these facilities, then there should be no money for the Government to do any other thing.

 I know very well that we have voted money here for Ministers to put carpets and all kinds of decorations in their flats.
-We have voted money here for some people to claim ten pounds a night in addition to their salaries while they are overseas; yet these very people are not sensible enough to consider that some of these Parliamentarians spent also exactly the same amount of money they spent in the election.
+We have voted money here for some people to claim ten pounds a night in addition to their salaries while they are overseas; yet these very people are not sensible enough to consider that some of these Parliamentarians spent also exactly the same amount of money they spent in the in spite of all these debts on our heads, in spite of all these inconveniences, we should be treated as church rats.